Memorial Day Tribute 2014

 You may click on the images for larger versions.

 Memorial Day History

 The exact origin of what would become Memorial Day is unknown.
 It began in 1866 with the practice of decorating the graves of the fallen civil war soldiers with flowers (the Civil War ended the previous year).
 One of the first recorded events occurred in on April 25, 1866 when a group of women visited a cemetery in Columbus, Mississippi to place flowers on the graves of Confederate soldiers who died in battle at Shiloh.
-While at the cemetery, the women noticed the nearby graves of Union soldiers (most of the war dead were buried in the South).
-They were reported troubled by the sight of the barren graves, so they also decorated them.
-Many other cities have also made claims of being the first, but could not be historically verified.
+While at the cemetery, the women noticed the nearby graves of Union soldiers (most of the war dead had been buried in the South).
+They were reportedly troubled by the sight of the barren graves, so they also decorated them.
+Some other cities have also made claims of being the first, but could not be historically verified.

 On May 5, 1868, the Grand Army of the Republic officially established “Decoration Day” to be observed annually on May 30.
 President US Grant presided over the first formal observance that year at Arlington National Cemetery, located across the Potomac River from Washington, DC.
 This ceremony consisted of speeches, prayers, hymns, and the placing flowers on the graves of both Confederate and Union soldiers.
 Over the next two decades, State legislatures passed proclamations designating May 30 as the day of remembrance.
 In addition, the various military branches adopted regulations for proper observance at their respective facilities.